 Its name is a misnomer.
 Avocado honey tastes nothing like the fruit, avocado.
 Collected from the California avocado blossoms, avocado honey is dark in color and has a fairly rich and buttery flavour.
 This honey originated in Southern Mexico and is now a common crop in Central America, Australia and other tropical regions.

-Produced from the cream-colored Basswood blossoms found throughout North America, Basswood honey is one of the few exceptional honey varieties that has a light color and yet strong biting flavour and a distinctive lingering flavour.
-It's somewhat fresh, pleasant "woody" scent is very good with teas like Earl Grey and works well for salad dressings and marinades.
+Produced from the cream-colored Basswood blossoms found throughout North America, Basswood honey is one of the few exceptional honey varieties that has a light color and yet strong biting flavor and a distinctive lingering flavor.
+It’s somewhat fresh, pleasant “woody” scent is very good with teas like Earl Grey and works well for salad dressings and marinades.